HOME

 LETJOG is Nick Heath’s Charity Website, set up in Spring 2021 ahead of my 58-day unsupported solo walk, 1,080 miles from Land’s End To John O’Groats (LETJOG) in aid of Mind, Parkinson’s UK and The Hospice of St Francis

-As well as my LETJOG trek, my past treks include the C2C (Coast to Coast) path across northern England, participation in the R&S (‘Ride & Stride’) Team around the North Coast 500 in Scotland, my PEAKS climbs to the 50 ‘County Tops’ of England, and my 2024 E2W walk, East to West across the British Isles from Lowestoft in Suffolk to the Dingle Peninsula in western Ireland – and last year I ventured overseas, walking the 800-km Camino Francés across northern Spain
+The Camino Inglés is my second pilgrimage of the year, having completed the Camino Portugués in the spring, from Porto to Santiago de Compostela in north-west Spain.
+As well as my LETJOG and Camino Portugués walks, my past treks include the C2C (Coast to Coast) path across northern England, participation in the R&S (‘Ride & Stride’) Team around the North Coast 500 in Scotland, my PEAKS climbs to the 50 ‘County Tops’ of England, and my 2024 E2W walk, 675 miles East to West across the British Isles – and last year I ventured overseas, walking the 800-km Camino Francés across northern Spain

 About Me